Stocks To Keep in Your Portfolio for the Next 30 Years

 Including healthcare companies on a list like this has to be considered at least a little dicey given the current political conversations surrounding a single-payer healthcare system.
 Sure, it might remain a pretty big long shot, but when you extend your time frame to three decades, it has to make you at least consider the possibility that private healthcare companies as we know them might not even exist by that point.

-However, Johnson & Johnson is a healthcare company developing new treatments in addition to being a massive consumer goods conglomerate with a huge portion of its business in the sort of consumer staples that are likely always going to be around.
-Is it possible that the days where people are no longer paying huge bucks to private companies for their prescription drugs are going to end?
+However, Johnson & Johnson is a healthcare company working at the forefront of COVID-19 vaccine research and development in addition to developing new medical treatments and devices.
+It’s also a massive consumer goods conglomerate with a huge portion of its business in the sort of consumer staples that are likely always going to be around.
+Is it possible that there will be a time when COVID-19 is a thing of the past and people are no longer paying huge bucks to private companies for their prescription drugs?
 Sure.
 Will those people still need to buy baby oil and mouthwash?
 Almost certainly.

 One of the biggest selling points for telecom stocks is usually the dividend, and Verizon doesn’t disappoint with a yield over 4%.
 If you’re reinvesting that over time, it can develop into a pretty significant chunk of your nest egg even if the stock’s market value underperforms over time.

 There aren’t many companies in the media and entertainment space you would normally consider for this sort of list.
-After all, consumer tastes are fickle and you never know where the next hit might come from.
+After all, consumer tastes are fickle, and you never know where the next hit might come from.
 However, Disney would be the exception that proves the rule.
-With a firmly established brand, a wide variety of additional media brands under its umbrella, a brand new streaming service and the combined media libraries of Disney and Fox now under its control, Disney’s position in the American media landscape appears to be secure enough to survive the shifting sands of people’s taste.
+With a firmly established brand, a wide variety of additional media brands under its umbrella, the Disney+ streaming service and the combined media libraries of Disney and Fox now under its control, Disney’s position in the American media landscape appears to be secure enough to survive the shifting sands of people’s taste.

 Legendary investor Peter Lynch is often attributed with the saying, “Go for a business that any idiot can run — because sooner or later any idiot probably is going to be running it.”
 It’s hard to imagine sounder advice for picking stocks with a 30-year time frame, and one such business that could fit the bill might be Procter & Gamble.